fuser312/fuser312/README.md

 ### Hi, My name is Sahil Singh 👋

+I am a highly competent IT professional with a proven track record in developing apps and designing websites, networking and managing databases.
+I have strong technical skills in variety of technologies like Flutter, Dart, Firebase, React JS, MongoDB, Javascript as well as excellent interpersonal skills, enabling me to interact with a wide range of clients.
+I am eager to be challenged in order to grow and further improve my skills.
+My greatest passion is in life is using my technical know-how to benefit other people and organisations.
 Here are some of the projects I have worked on :

 #### Mobile Apps